sleak-lbl/weekly-emails/items/powermaint.md

-### NERSC Power Outage and Cori Maintenance July 9-12
+### NERSC Power Outage and Cori Maintenance this Friday through Monday!

-A 3-yearly power maintenance on the weekend of July 9-12 will impact Cori and possibly auxiliary NERSC systems.
-To minimize interruptions on Cori, the Cori maintenance originally scheduled for July 21 will be cancelled and instead performed during the July 9-12 power maintenance.
+A 3-yearly **power maintenance this coming weekend**, July 9-12, will impact Cori and possibly auxiliary NERSC systems.
+To minimize interruptions on Cori, the Cori maintenance originally scheduled for July 21 has been cancelled and the work will instead be performed during this power maintenance.

 During the morning of Friday, July 9 Cori will be shut down, including the cscratch1 filesystem, CoriGPU, JGI ExVivo nodes, and large memory nodes.
 We